Is It Okay to Joke During An Interview in 2023?

 A little scientific backing

 According to a recent study, exceptional executive workers were twice as likely to employ humor as their less successful coworkers.
-This implies that success in the job can often be associated with having a sense of humor (in some sorts).
+This implies that success in the job can often be associated with having a sense of humor (of some sort).

 The study also considered the use of humor in interviews for leadership roles; it found that a good sense of humor was a sign of high emotional intelligence and was next only to work ethic in importance among all leadership attributes.